jonasrsv42/disky/README.md

 # Disky: High-Performance Streaming File Format for Rust

-Disky is a Rust implementation of the [Riegeli file format](https://github.com/google/riegeli), designed for high-performance streaming of record-based data.
-It provides both single-threaded and multi-threaded APIs for efficient reading and writing of record data with advanced features like parallel processing, corruption recovery, and configurable compression.
+Disky is a Rust variation of the [Riegeli file format](https://github.com/google/riegeli), designed for high-performance streaming of record-based data.
+It provides both single-threaded and multi-threaded APIs with features like corruption recovery, and configurable compression.

 ## Features

 - **High-performance streaming** record I/O with minimal memory overhead
-- **Thread-safe parallel APIs** for multi-core scaling
 - **Auto-sharding** for distributing data across multiple files
 - **Corruption detection and recovery** capabilities
-- **Block-based architecture** for efficient data access
-- **Chunked record storage** for optimized I/O operations
-- **Configurable compression** options
-- **Memory efficient** with minimal allocations
-- **Append support** for adding records to existing files

 ## Quick Start